top of page

 View of cherry blossoms at peak bloom along the Tidal Basin

-From Northern Virginia, Maryland, or somewhere within driving distance?
-While driving to DC normally is an easy endeavor, experts recommend taking public transportation for the peak of cherry blossom season.
-If you're coming from western Loudoun, the closest stop will be the Ashburn stop on the Silver Line of the Metro, which you can catch at Loudoun Station or the Ashburn station near Metrowalk.
+If you are coming from Northern Virginia, Maryland, or nearby areas, driving to D.C. is usually straightforward.
+However, during the peak of cherry blossom season, experts advise using public transportation.
+If you’re coming from western Loudoun, the closest Metro stop is Ashburn on the Silver Line, easily accessible via Loudoun Station or the Ashburn station near Metrowalk.

 map of the metro lines to DC